hiteshjoshi1/commands/aws_learn/networking/vpc.md

 ## VPC endpoints

-VPC end point enables you to privately connect your VPC to supported AWP services and VPC endpoint services powered by private link without requiring an Internet gateway and Nat device a VPN connection or an AWP Direct Connect connection.
+- VPC end point enables you to privately connect your VPC to supported AWP services and VPC endpoint services powered by private link without requiring an Internet gateway and Nat device a VPN connection or an AWP Direct Connect connection.

-Instances in your VPC do not require public IP addresses to communicate with resources in the service, so traffic between your VPC and other services does not leave the Amazon Network.
+- Instances in your VPC do not require public IP addresses to communicate with resources in the service, so traffic between your VPC and other services does not leave the Amazon Network.

-So it's a way of traversing your traffic without having to leave the Amazon Network.
+You don't need to go over the Internet.
-You don't need to go over the Internet and points of virtual devices and they are horizontally scaled redundant and highly available VPC components that allow communication between instances in your VPC and services without imposing availability risk or bandwidth constraints on your network traffic.
+VPC endpoints are horizontally scaled and highly available.

 Types of VPC endpoints-
 1. Interface endpoints